zot4plan/Zot4Plan/README.md

 </div-->

-* Search bar that allows users to either select or search their major of choice (B.A., B.S., or B.F.A.)
+* Search bar that allows users to either select or search their major of choice. 💖

 * A calendar that displays the chosen courses, divided by quarters.